1440p vs 4K Pros And Cons

 1080p and 1440p are the resolutions most widely adopted by everyone these days whether it be on TVs (for example Pioneer Kuro) or monitors for games.
 These resolutions yield great performance while looking decent.
 If you thought 1080p was sharp and plentiful, 4k is a fantastic experience to get into.
 If you are an editor or designer, screen real estate makes a big difference when it comes to workflow.
 You can fit much more in the screen, and you can multitask more efficiently.

 This applies to users in all areas: YouTubers, office workers, and designers.
 4k makes everything run smoother for you I guess.
-You could say it is better user experience.
+You could say it is a better user experience.

 Cons of 4K